 - Fungal infections like the black nose can be treated using fungicides containing copper, Benomyl, or Mancozeb.

-- You can treat bacterial blight by spraying Agromycin all over the plant.
+- Also, treat bacterial blight by spraying Agromycin all over the plant.

 - Avoid misting leaves at night.
 Prolonged exposure to the water mists makes your Anthurium susceptible to disease.